google/rune/g3doc/database_design.md

 ## Value

-This class might find use for holding constants in the `Expr` class, but its primary use in the C compiler was to help interpret Rune code in generators.
+This reference counted class is used for holding constants in the `Expr` class.
-Since the bootstrap will instead compile generators, it is not clear that we need a `Value` class.

 ## Filepath